tweag/python-monorepo-example/2017-08-14-inline-java.md

 ```

 We are coercing a Haskell value of type `Double` into a Java value of
-the primitive type `double`, which is then used in the quasiquotation.
+the primitive type `double`, which is then used in the quasiquotation
+in the form of an antiquoted variable.
 When `inline-java` gives this quasiquotation to `javac`, it feeds if a
 method of the form